Metrics

 Production deployment

-For multi-container deployments, see examples/metrics/ for a reference OTEL collector compose stack that:
+For multi-container deployments, see examples/metrics/ for a reference OTel collector compose stack that:

 • Discovers all connector containers on a host via Prometheus file_sd.